GURPS Planet Krishna

-GURPS Planet Krishna is a role-playing game supplement published by Steve Jackson Games (SJG) in 1997 that helps a gamemaster design a GURPS (Generic Universal Role-Playing System) campaign using the Viagens Interplanetarias science fiction setting of L. Sprague de Camp.
+GURPS Planet Krishna is a role-playing game supplement written by James Cambias, and published in 1997 by Steve Jackson Games for GURPS (Generic Universal Role-Playing System).
+It is a campaign sourcebook for L. Sprague de Camp's Viagens Interplanetarias science fiction setting.

 Contents

 In 1949, L. Sprague de Camp published the "sword and planet" science fiction novel The Queen of Zamba in Astounding Science Fiction that was set on the alien planet Krishna, where all post-feudal technology is banned.
 Over the next 40 years, de Camp wrote a series of over 20 novels and short stories using the same setting that became known as the Viagens Interplanetarias series after a human interplanetary trading company of that name.
 GURPS Planet Krishna, subtitled "Swashbuckling Adventure in Space", is a supplement that describes the Viagens Interplanetarias setting, enabling a gamemaster to design a swashbuckling GURPS campaign set on Krishna.
 The book starts by covering interplanetary political and trade organizations and locations.
 The main focus of the book is the world of Krishna, and information includes geography, technology, laws, climate, transportation, culture, religion, indigenous creatures, and notable characters and locations.

-The book includes a revision and updating of de Camp's essay "The Krishna Stories," originally published in the fanzine New Frontiers, v.
-1, no. 1, December 1959 (another version appeared as an introduction to his Krishna novel The Prisoner of Zhamanak (1982).
+The book includes a revision and updating of de Camp's essay, the Krishna Stories. originally published in the fanzine New Frontiers, v.
+1, no. 1, December 1959.

+Another version appeared as an introduction to his Krishna novel The Prisoner of Zhamanak (1982).
 The version in GURPS Planet Krishna differs in some respects from the previously published versions.
-The maps of the Triple Seas region and the city of Zanid in GURPS Planet Krishna are based on originals by de Camp that appeared in the New Frontiers version of the essay, while the maps of the spaceport of Novorecife and the stars of the Viagens setting are new).
+The maps of the Triple Seas region and the city of Zanid in GURPS Planet Krishna are based on originals by de Camp that appeared in the New Frontiers version of the essay, while the maps of the spaceport of Novorecife and the stars of the Viagens setting are new.
 The "Timeline of Krishna" near the end of the book also makes use of the New Frontiers version of the essay, which included a chronology of the early Krishna stories.